Contents

 }

-All of the identifiers we currently match to Org-Id schemes are for company numbers.
-Org-Id has many other identifier schemes available, such as for charities or educational institutions, however none of our data sources have verified data which we can link to them, so we do not use them.
-Similarly, BODS allows for schemes to declare official identifiers for people, such as tax ids or passport numbers, but none of our data sources report these either.
+All of the identifiers we currently match to org-id schemes are for company numbers.
+Org-id has many other identifier schemes available, such as for charities or educational institutions, however none of our data sources have verified data which we can link to them, so we do not use them.
+Similarly, BODS allows for schemes to declare official identifiers for people, such as tax IDs or passport numbers, but none of our data sources report these either.

 Unofficial identifiers